 In 2007, Estonia, a country under Russian control until 1991, had plans to move a Russian WWII memorial dedicated to the many Soviet soldiers.
 The Kremlin decided to disable Estonia's internet service in what they saw as a tit-for-tat response.
 The Russians applied a DDoS attack (distributed denial of service), annihilating all financial activities and communication capabilities.

 Over one year later, Lithuania was the Kremlin's next victim.
 Russian hackers breached Lithuanian government webpages, adding the sickle and hammer with a five-point star everywhere.
 In this situation, Lithuania, which used to also be under Russian control, was working on outlawing all the former Soviet Union symbols.

 A couple of months later, Georgia's pro-Western government ordered troops to a Moscow-backed area of the country, hoping to reclaim this territory.
-The Russians sent a barrage of land, sea, and air divisions to effectively destroy these efforts.
+The Russians sent a barrage of land, sea, and air divisions to destroy these efforts effectively.
 Georgia's internet was attacked and offline, essentially shutting the country down.

 Russia's neighbor, Kyrgyzstan, was home to a US military base, which infuriated the Russian elites in Moscow.
 Thanks to the Kremlin, the Kyrgyzstan president's two options were removing all US military bases or having an indefinite internet blackout across the country.

 In the end, a $2 billion loan from the Kremlin to Kyrgyzstan once all US military personnel were gone.

 A popular media outlet from Kazakhstan released a statement by the nation's president openly criticizing the Kremlin and Russian leadership.
 An all-out DDoS attack ensued, shutting down that specific media agency and many others throughout the neighboring country.